xcart/xcart-docs/_pages/kb_en/modules/messages/using_the_messages_addon_for_order_related_messaging_with_customers.md

    * Mark all or selected communication threads as read or unread.

 ## Viewing/responding to messages for a specific order
-Messages and disputes associated with a specific order can be found on the Messages tab of the Order details page:
+Messages and disputes associated with a specific order can be found on the Messages tab of the Order details page.
+You can view all the communication pertaining to a specific order using one of the following methods:

    ![order-details-mes.png]({{site.baseurl}}/attachments/ref_09pfmGGi/order-details-mes.png)